Click here to download a PDF of this plant information page (for printing).

 Description:

-Bloodroot plants are considered spring ephemerals.
-In a nutshell, spring ephemerals don't hang around for long; they take care of business in spring and then disappear until next year.
+Bloodroot plants are considered spring ephemerals which are plants that appear in spring and then disappear by midsummer until the next spring.
 This plant is a great choice for a woodland garden.
 It also works well in a shade garden that receives partial sun in spring, but that becomes shadier in summer when the nearby trees leaf out.
-Plant bloodroot in spring or fall; like many rhizomes or bulbs, seasonal bloodroot grows quickly in spring.
+Plant bloodroot in spring or fall.
 For more information see:

 plants.ces.ncsu.edu/plants/sanguinaria-canadensis